-The Tenant must correct immediately any work which does not meet with the approval of the Toronto Building Inspector, notwithstanding the fact that the Tenant's drawings have been approved previously by the appropriate authorities and the Landlord.
+The Tenant must correct immediately any work, which does not meet with the approval of the Toronto Building Inspector, notwithstanding the fact that the Tenant's drawings have been approved previously by the appropriate authorities and the Landlord.
 Any revisions to the Approved Drawings requested by such authorities must be brought to the attention of the Landlord immediately.
 If the Tenant delays the required correction, the Landlord will make the correction at the Tenant's expense.

-1.8 Insurance
+1.7 Insurance

-The Tenant and its contractor(s) must provide, to the Landlord, evidence of their insurance coverage for (i) Tenant's Insurance as required in the Lease, and (ii) Contractor's Insurance (as outlined in) as amended from time to time by Landlord, prior to the undertaking of any construction in the Leased Premises and/or any other areas requiring access within the building.
-Insurance coverage for any one occurrence shall be no less than Five Million Dollars (\$5,000,000) as stated in the Lease, and 2748355 Canada Inc., 145 King Street West Holdings Inc., QuadReal Property Group Limited Partnership, QuadReal Property Group G.P Inc., and their respective successors and assigns as additional insured.
+The Tenant and its contractor(s) must provide, to the Landlord, evidence of their insurance coverage for (i) Tenant's Insurance as required in the Lease, and (ii) Contractor's Insurance as amended from time to time by Landlord, prior to the undertaking of any construction in the Leased Premises and/or any other areas requiring access within the building.
+Insurance coverage for any one occurrence shall be no less than Five Million Dollars (\$5,000,000) as stated in the Lease, and 200 King West Holdings Inc, QuadReal Property Group Limited Partnership, by its General Partner QuadReal Property Group G.P.
+Inc., as authorized agent for and on behalf of QRPG Realty Corporation and Canadian Core Real Estate LP., and their respective successors and assigns as additional insured.

-Certificate Holder Name and Address:

-QuadReal Property Group Limited Partnership

-Commerce Court West

-199 Bay Street, Suite 4900, PO Box 373

-Toronto, ON M5L 1G2
+Certificate Holder Name and Address: QuadReal Property Group Limited Partnership Commerce Court West 199 Bay Street, Suite 4900, PO Box 373 Toronto, ON M5L 1G2

-1.9 Lien Protection
+1.8 Lien Protection